EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Dorchang.md

 ## Sgàrlaid
-Sgàrlaid is a deep redish orange moon with beige and ocher streaks that form web like lines.
+Sgàrlaid is a deep reddish orange moon with beige and ocher streaks that form web like lines.

 Sgàrlaid is sparsely inhabited by Drow that use the moon as a source of minerals.